snorkleboy/fab/readme.md

 try running webpack and logging in again, you should see the same results.

+Now lets move that functionality into a seperate menu.

-now lets add on a menu into the header. here is a basic menu that I am sending to the header wrapped in a redux container which we will fill out next
+here is a basic menu that I am sending to the header wrapped in a redux container which we will fill out next
 ```
 import React from 'react';